IBM/itz-support-public/IBM-On-premise/README.md

 - Request HMC access: If you really need HMC access, please book through our [old portal](http://ibm.biz/cecc-portal).

-## Self-service actions currently not available
+## Self-service runtime actions currently not available
 - Add a second disk after the creation: A workaround is to cancel your current reservation and add a second disk during the booking process.
 - Add more VPN IDs: please open a ticket